quicwg/base-drafts/draft-ietf-quic-tls.md

 delayed by the network.
 If those old keys are available, then they can be used to remove packet protection.

+An endpoint always sends packets that are protected with the newest keys.
+Keys used for protecting packets that an endpoint sends can be discarded immediately after newer keys are available.

 After a key update, an endpoint MAY delay sending the KEYS_ACTIVE frame by up to three times the Probe Timeout (PTO, see {{QUIC-RECOVERY}}) to minimize the number of active keys it maintains.
 During this time, an endpoint can use old keys to process delayed packets rather than enabling a new key update.
-This only applies to key updates that use the Key Phase bit; endpoints MUST NOT defer sending of KEYS_ACTIVE during and immediately after the handshake.
+This only applies to key updates; endpoints MUST NOT defer sending of KEYS_ACTIVE during and immediately after the handshake.

 Even if old keys are available, those keys MUST NOT be used to protect packets with packets that have higher packet numbers than packets that were protected